michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.4 =
+- Improved the accuracy on search results of the `autocomplete` custom field type.
 - Fixed a bug that the help pane of meta box fields did not appear in the page after submitting the form.
 - Added the ability to set a validation error message to appear at the top of a form section output.
 - Fixed a bug that saved field values of page meta boxes got lost when fields are saved in a different tab but in the same page.